-- After the pipe bedding materials are placed and compacted as specified, 1. backfill the trench. - Use backfill material free of cinders, ash, refuse, organic or frozen i. material, boulders, or other deleterious material. - From the top of the Type 1 Bedding to 6 inches below the ground ii. surface, or the subgrade elevation, material containing stone up to 8 inches in the greatest dimension may be used. - Cost of screening, drying, or moistening excavated backfill to comply iii. specifications will be considered incidental CONTRACTOR's bid price per linear foot of pipe and service lines and unit prices for appurtenances, and no additional payment will be made for such work. - Trench backfill from the top of the pipe bedding to ground surface or to the 2. street subgrade is separated into three classifications. - Type A Trench Backfill is compacted backfill typically used in i. streets or paved areas. - Type B Trench Backfill is typically used for unpaved alleys, ii. cultivated areas, borrow pits, unimproved streets or other un-surfaced areas, and other areas where compaction is less critical. - Type C Trench Backfill is typically used in open and unimproved iii. areas outside of the public right-of-way. - 3.
+- 1. After the pipe bedding materials are placed and compacted as specified, backfill the trench. - a.
+Use backfill material free of cinders, ash, refuse, organic or frozen material, boulders, or other deleterious material. - b.
+From the top of the Type 1 Bedding to 6 inches below the ground surface. or the subgrade elevation, material containing stone up to 8 inches in the greatest dimension may be used. - Cost of screening, drying, or moistening excavated backfill to comply with C. specifications will be considered incidental to the CONTRACTOR's bid price per linear foot of pipe and service lines and unit prices for appurtenances, and no additional payment will be made for such work. - 2.
+Trench backfill from the top of the pipe bedding to ground surface or to the street subgrade is separated into three classifications. - Type A Trench Backfill is compacted backfill typically used in streets or paved areas. - b.
+Type B Trench Backfill is typically used for unpaved alleys, cultivated areas, borrow pits, unimproved streets or other un-surfaced areas, and other areas where compaction is less critical. - C. Type C Trench Backfill is typically used in open and unimproved areas outside of the public right-of-way. - 3.
 Meet the backfill and compaction requirements for all of the backfill types described in the contract documents.